adityaramkumar/specanopy/README.md

 The UI displays the dependency graph, visualizes stale/current status, and shows the cascade depth blast radius for any potential changes.
 It automatically polls for changes as you edit specs.

-### `specanopy extract [source]`
+### `specdiff extract [source]`

 Read existing code and generate spec files.
-This is useful for reverse-engineering an existing codebase into Specanopy specs.
+This is useful for reverse-engineering an existing codebase into Specdiff specs.

 ```
-$ specanopy extract .
+$ specdiff extract .
 Analyzing codebase in ....
 Sending payload to LLM to extract contracts...
   Created contracts/models/user.spec.md
 Extracting behaviors and dependencies...
   Created behaviors/auth/login.spec.md
 Extraction complete!
-Initialized 2 specs in .specanopy.
+Initialized 2 specs in .specdiff.
 ```

 ## Configuration